 6. We call upon Parties to ensure due protection of environmental activists, whistle-blowers and NGOs so that they can exercise their rights under the Aarhus Convention and its Protocol on PRTRs without being threatened in any way.

-7. We stress that access to information and public participation increase transparency and accountability, lead to better decisions with enhanced ownership and support, and ultimately help reduce conflicts and increase stability.
+7. We stress that access to information, public participation and access to justice increase transparency and accountability, lead to better decisions with enhanced ownership and support, and ultimately help reduce conflicts and increase stability.

-8. We thus welcome the initiatives taken by several Parties to establish bodies that protect the rights of whistle-blowers and we encourage other Governments to take similar steps that ensure adequate protection of the freedom of speech and safe participation of people in decision-making on environmental matters.
+8. We thus welcome the initiatives taken by several Parties to establish bodies that protect the rights of whistle-blowers and we encourage other Governments to take similar steps that ensure adequate protection of the freedom of speech and safe participation of people in decision-making on environmental matters, as well as of those exercising their right to access to justice.

 II.
 The Aarhus Convention, its Protocol and the Sustainable Development Goals